frederikmoellers/thunar-nextcloud-plugin/README.md

 I use Nextcloud extensively and I also use the XFCE desktop with the Thunar file manager.
 However, every time I wanted to share a folder/file with some other people, I had to log into the web interface.
 I wanted to be able to share files from within Thunar directly.
 So I wrote this plugin.

 ## INSTALLING
 Run the script `compile.sh`.
 It should generate a file named `thunar-nextcloud-plugin.so`.
-As root, copy that file into `/usr/lib/x86_64-linux-gnu/thunarx-2/` (assuming you're running an amd64 Linux).
+As root, copy that file into `/usr/lib/x86_64-linux-gnu/thunarx-3/` (assuming you're running an amd64 Debian).
 Restart thunar (logging out and back in might be easiest if you don't know how to kill the background process).

 ## KNOWN BUGS
 In some cases, the internal state of the plugin might be inconsistent.
 This can happen if you remove a directory that was synced via Nextcloud without removing it from the client first.